jopemachine-playground/rn-text-with-link/README.md

 #### customCallbackTable?: `Object`

-It could be useful when you want to bind a different callback function to a particular url.
+It could be useful when you want to bind a different callback function to a particular "link".

 Write `!` in the url's place and specify the function to use for the custom callback table.